LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: Usability Evaluation with VR Researchers

 \subsubsection{Participants and Procedure}

-We recruited 6 researchers with experience in VR experiments (mean age = 23.83 $\pm$ 1.83 years) using the kinship method.
-Each participant consented to participation and was assigned one of the three experimental designs described in Sec. ~\ref{sec:exp-to-replicate} that most closely matched their expertise and was assigned to implement the virtual environment for the experiment using LUIDA.
-All participants received 15,000 JPY (approximately 100USD) in Amazon gift cards as compensation.
+We recruited 6 researchers with experience in VR experiments (age = 23.83 $\pm$ 1.83 years) using the kinship method.
+Each was assigned one of the three experimental designs from Sec.~\ref{sec:exp-to-replicate} that best matched their expertise and was tasked with implementing it using LUIDA, rewarded with a 15,000 JPY ($\approx$ 100 USD) Amazon gift card.

 The study was conducted asynchronously, with participants completing the following steps within a one-week timeframe: \begin{enumerate} \item Read an introduction and manual of LUIDA. \item Download the Implementation Template and implement the experiment according to the provided manual. \item Register and publish the implemented experimental system via the Web Console of LUIDA. \end{enumerate}